Close up of dog staring at a person's hand holding a tennis ball

 For recurring classes, we will contact you via email if a spot opens up in the class that you are on the waitlist for.
 If there is a last minute opening (less than 48 hours), we will contact you via phone/text as well as email.
 Our classes can fill up to a month in advance, so we recommend registering for another session with space and then adding yourself to the waitlist for your preferred session.
 We can easily transfer your registration fee should a spot in your preferred session open up.

 We are unable to offer in-person make up classes.
 We ask that you only sign up for class if you know that you can attend.
 If you have to miss a class, please notify your instructor at least 48 hours in advance.
 We are happy to email you homework from the class you will miss.
-If you are registered for Reactive Rover class, please note that the first class is mandatory for all students.
-If you miss the first class, you will not be allowed to attend the rest of the course.
-The first class covers important safety precautions and vital course material necessary for your successful completion of the course.
-If you miss this lecture, you will be required to contact the trainer to arrange to watch a video before you will be admitted back into class.
-Please call us at (503) 802-6729.
+Many of our series classes are people only for the first class, except Reactive which is the first two classes.
+Please note these people only classes are mandatory for all students.
+If you miss these classes, you will not be allowed to attend the rest of the course.
+These people only classes cover important safety precautions and vital course material necessary for your successful completion of the course.
+If you cannot make this class, please contact us at (503) 802-6729 in Portland, or 203-585-5900 x318 in Salem to see if we can do any arrangements.

 We ask that you only come to OHS if both you and your dog are healthy.
-You will need to stay home if you or anyone in your household has been sick in the last two weeks.
-If you need to miss class or reschedule an appointment due to illness, please let us know.
-We can hold your credit until you’re able to return to in person services (up to one year), transfer you to one of our virtual options, or offer an over-the-phone make up session(s).
-Learn more about animal health requirements below.
+You will need to stay home if you or anyone in your household are sick.
+If you need to miss class or reschedule an appointment due to illness, please let us know and we can discuss what options we have.

 Group Class